spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 4. Click on **Launch Web Console** to access the terminal.

 5. Log in with the user `ubuntu` and the user password you specified during the installation.
-If you are using SSH, use the following command but ensure you specify the path to your SSH private key and replace the IP address with your appliance's static IP.
+If you are using SSH, use the following command, and ensure you specify the path to your SSH private key and replace the IP address with your appliance's static IP.

   <br />